wleklinskimateusz/JPEG/notes.md

 ## Decoding procedure

 #### DHT section contents:
-- Marker Identifier
+- Marker Identifier \
--- 0xff, 0xc4 to identify DHT marker
+-- 0xff, 0xc4 to identify DHT marker \
 -- 2 bytes
-- Length
+- Length \
--- This specifies the length of Huffman table
+-- This specifies the length of Huffman table \
 -- 2 bytes
-- HT information,
+- HT information \
--- bit 0..3: number of HT (0..3, otherwise error)
+-- bit 0..3: number of HT (0..3, otherwise error) \
--- bit 4: type of HT, 0 = DC table, 1 = AC table
+-- bit 4: type of HT, 0 = DC table, 1 = AC table \
--- bit 5..7: not used, must be 0
+-- bit 5..7: not used, must be 0 \
 -- 1 byte
-- Number of Symbols
+- Number of Symbols \
--- Number of symbols with codes of length 1..16
+-- Number of symbols with codes of length 1..16 \
--- the sum(n) of these bytes is the total number of codes, which must be <= 256 -- 16 bytes
+-- the sum(n) of these bytes is the total number of codes, which must be <= 256 \
+-- 16 bytes
-- Symbols
+- Symbols \
--- Table containing the symbols in order of increasing code length -- n = total number of codes
+-- Table containing the symbols in order of increasing code length \
+-- n = total number of codes \
--- n bytes
+-- n bytes \